-Decade long study shows educating parents key to preventing emotional disordersFebruary 8th, 2013 in Psychology & Psychiatry /
+Decade long study shows educating parents key to preventing emotional disordersFebruary 8, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—In the longest running study of its kind, researchers have evaluated the long-term effects of early intervention on the prevention of internalising disorders in children, such as anxiety or depression.